wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-app-service-environment-network-configuration-expressroute.md

 There are network connectivity requirements for Azure Environments that may not be initially met in a virtual network connected to an ExpressRoute.
 Azure Environments require all of the following in order to function properly:

--  Outbound network connectivity to Azure Storage endpoints worldwide.
+-  Outbound network connectivity to Azure Storage endpoints worldwide on both ports 80 and 443.
 This includes endpoints located in the same region as the Azure Environment, as well as storage endpoints located in **other** Azure regions.
 Azure Storage endpoints resolve under the following DNS domains: *table.core.chinacloudapi.cn*, *blob.core.chinacloudapi.cn*, *queue.core.chinacloudapi.cn* and *file.core.chinacloudapi.cn*.
 -  Outbound network connectivity to Sql DB endpoints located in the same region as the Azure Environment.
 Sql DB endpoints resolve under the following domain:  *database.chinacloudapi.cn*.
 -  Outbound network connectivity to the Azure management plane endpoints (both ASM and ARM endpoints).
 This includes outbound connectivity to both *management.core.chinacloudapi.cn* and *management.azure.com*.
--  Outbound network connectivity to *ocsp.msocsp.com*.
+-  Outbound network connectivity to *ocsp.msocsp.com*, *mscrl.microsoft.com* and *crl.microsoft.com*.
 This is needed to support SSL functionality.
 -  The DNS configuration for the virtual network must be capable of resolving all of the endpoints and domains mentioned in the earlier points.
 If these endpoints cannot be resolved, Azure Environment creation attempts will fail, and existing Azure Environments will be marked as unhealthy.
 -  If a custom DNS server exists on the other end of a VPN gateway, the DNS server must be reachable from the subnet containing the Azure Environment.
 -  The outbound network path cannot travel through internal corporate proxies, nor can it be force tunneled to on-premises.
 Doing so changes the effective NAT address of outbound network traffic from the Azure Environment.
 Changing the NAT address of an Azure Environment's outbound network traffic will cause connectivity failures to many of the endpoints listed above.
 This results in failed Azure Environment creation attempts, as well as previously healthy Azure Environments being marked as unhealthy.
 -  Inbound network access to required ports for Azure Environments must be allowed as described in this [article][requiredports].

 The DNS requirements can be met by ensuring a valid DNS infrastructure is configured and maintained for the virtual network.
 If for any reason the DNS configuration is changed after an Azure Environment has been created, developers can force an Azure Environment to pick up the new DNS configuration.
-Triggering a rolling environment reboot using the "Restart" icon located at the top of the Azure Environment management blade in the [Azure Management Portal][NewPortal] will cause the environment to pick up the new DNS configuration.
+Triggering a rolling environment reboot using the "Restart" icon located at the top of the Azure Environment management blade in the [Azure Portal][NewPortal] will cause the environment to pick up the new DNS configuration.

 The inbound network access requirements can be met by configuring a [network security group][NetworkSecurityGroups] on the Azure Environment's subnet to allow the required access as described in this [article][requiredports].